brunomrlima/random_plots/README.md

 # Random Plots

 This project was made to help crop technicians to plant plots randomly.
-This can help to reduce bias in their research.
+Planting randomly is extremely important since it reduces bias in research.

 ## Getting Started